This ones for the menz, the blokes, the lads, the fellas, the mandems, the guys, the chaps etc.

 4. Power and consent

 Learn about power and consent.
 How hard it is to be consensual with people in a relationship with a power imbalances.
-As I say here there are lots of reasons why people may or may not have power in a relationship, but there are usually imbalances of power.
+There are lots of reasons why people may or may not have power in a relationship, but there are usually imbalances of power.
 How can you make adjustments in your relationships to even this out a bit?

 5. Learn about consent